Yaroster/skoomaDen.me/src/content/posts/Contrasting_China_Brown_Economy.md

 My approach for this critique will be both from the point of view of a passionate man who does his best to stay informed and opinionated about current affairs and from the point of view of someone with direct experience with China's foreign institutions and their efforts to, in the words of current General Secretary [Xi Jinping](https://en.wikipedia.org/wiki/Xi_Jinping), "open China's doors wider" [(19th National Congress speech)](http://www.xinhuanet.com/english/special/19cpcnc/documents.htm).

 This is, thusly, both an opinion piece and a joint critique of both [Kerry Brown](https://www.kcl.ac.uk/people/kerry-brown)'s [Xi: A Study in Power](https://www.amazon.com/Xi-Study-Power/dp/1785788086) and [Elizabeth C. Economy](https://www.hoover.org/profiles/elizabeth-economy)'s [The Third Revolution: Xi Jinping and the New Chinese State](https://www.amazon.com/Third-Revolution-Jinping-Chinese-State/dp/0190866071).
 I will directly compare both books on specific points before giving my opinion about them.
-Both Dr. Brown and Ms. Economy's points of view seem to, more often than not, draw a contrasted overall image of the same truth, which will be of much use to express my own opinions comparatively.
+Both Dr. Brown and Dr. Economy's points of view seem to, more often than not, draw a contrasted overall image of the same truth, which will be of much use to express my own opinions comparatively.

 ## Leadership and Power